 Dr. W. Edwards Deming is considered by many to be the father of modern quality improvement.
-Among other important insights into how businesses could become more efficient, reduce costs and increase customer value, he popularized Plan-Do-Study-Adjust (PDSA), a four-step cycle used to achieve continuous improvement in processes and products.
+Among other important insights into how businesses could become more efficient, reduce costs, and increase customer value, he popularized the PDSA quality improvement method.
+It is a four-step cycle used to achieve continuous improvement, consistent results, and resource maximization in processes and products.

 The planning step must include answers to the following questions: